San Francisco Airport (SFO) Guide

 Another convenient way to stay updated on your flight status is by using your airline's mobile phone app.
 Most airlines have their own apps that allow you to check your flight status, receive alerts about delays and cancelations, and even check in for your flight.
 You can also opt-in to receive notifications via text, email, or push notifications.

-Passengers can check the status of their flight departure at San Francisco International Airport by visiting the flight departures page on ifly.com, which provides real-time updates on flight departures, delays, and gate information.
+Passengers can check the status of their flight departure at SF International Airport by visiting the flight departures page on ifly.com, which provides real-time updates on flight departures, delays, and gate information.

 Airport Facts & Stats